Sabbath in our home

 NEW HABITS

-AND A BIT OF CHAOS AT THE START.
+AND A BIT OF CHAOS AT THE beginning

 Every Friday we greet each other by saying Shabbat Shalom!

 It is now such a big part of our weekly routine that it can be felt, when we have to change it.
-Normally, we then move it so that there is only a day’s difference – either to Thursday or Saturday instead.
+And I seriously feel like something is missing if we do.
+Normally, we then move it, to another day, – either Saturday or Sunday instead.
+Taking Communion on that day is something we treasure deeply.

 How we do Sabbath